aiidateam/aiida-core/docs/source/topics/repository.rst

     Out[1]: ['nested.txt']

 Note that the elements in the returned list are simple strings and so one cannot tell if they correspond to a directory or a file.
-If this information is needed, use :meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.list_objects` instead.
+If this information is needed, use :meth:`~aiida.orm.nodes.repository.NodeRepository.list_objects` instead.
 This method returns a list of :class:`~aiida.repository.common.File` objects.
 These objects have a :meth:`~aiida.repository.common.File.file_type` and :meth:`~aiida.repository.common.File.name` property which returns the type and name of the file object, respectively.
 An example usage would be the following: